Page 1: Biography

 Feminist, political activist, community leader

-This biography, written by Elspeth M. Simpson, was first published in the Dictionary of New Zealand Biography, vol 2, 1993.
+This biography, written by Elspeth M. Simpson, was first published in the Dictionary of New Zealand Biography in 1993.

 Margaret Richardson, later known as Margaret Home Richardson, was born at Pencaitland, East Lothian, Scotland, on 19 March 1844, the daughter of Jane Law Home and her husband, John Richardson, an estate factor.
 In her youth she taught deprived children in the ragged schools of Edinburgh.
 She then trained as a nurse, working in hospitals under the Florence Nightingale system, and joined Josephine Butler's campaign for the repeal of the contagious diseases acts of 1864, 1866 and 1869.

 In the 1870s Margaret Richardson emigrated to New Zealand, and on 29 November 1878 at Wellington she married William Sievwright, a solicitor from Lerwick, Shetland islands, who worked at the legal firm of Sievwright and Stout.
 William already had two daughters by his first marriage and the couple were to have one more.
 Margaret's father also joined their household.
 In 1883 the Sievwrights moved to Gisborne where William established his own practice.
 They bought a property on the hills overlooking the town and Poverty Bay in 1884.
 That year the Married Women's Property Act was passed and it is significant that the land title was registered in Margaret's name.